-Their feat opened the inland to pastoralism, and set in motion a pattern of land disputes that would result in the dispossession of Indigenous peoples across the continent.
+Their feat opened the inland to pastoralism and set in motion a pattern of land disputes that would result in the dispossession of First Nations peoples across the continent.

 Sydney Gazette and New South Wales Advertiser, 10 June 1815: